 This webpage is an elaboration of a keynote address delivered on October 6, 2017 at an international conference on Evolving Morphology at the Goetheanum in Dornach, Switzerland, celebrating the 200th anniversary of the publication of Goethe's morphological writings (1817-1824).

-The plants that surround us appear in myriad forms.
-Our perception and understanding of these forms is not only determined by our eyes, our visual sense, but also by philosophical assumptions and associated worldviews that are more or less projected into the manifoldness of plant form.
-On the other hand, our empirical investigations of plant forms may affect philosophical assumptions and worldviews.
+Plants that surround us appear in myriad forms.
+Our perception and understanding of these forms (plant morphology) is influenced by philosophical assumptions and associated worldviews that are more or less projected into the manifoldness of plant form.
+Furthermore, our empirical investigations of plant forms may affect philosophical assumptions and worldviews.
 Thus, the philosophy of plant morphology examines the interrelations of philosophy and the empirical study of plant form (see, for example, Arber 1950, 1954).
 Before dealing with this subject matter, I would like to make a few comments on philosophy of biology.

 Philosophy of Biology